logiqfish/OpenGills/README.md

 # OpenGills
 An open source ventilator garage project inspired by these three university projects.
 Sincerely thank you for their inspirations.
 They say necessity is the mother of all inventions.
-Covid-19 pandemic has made these inventions necessary to survive and sustain as us.
-The goal of this project is to inspire other makers, DIY enthusiasts and kids alike around the world to come up with ideas using off the shelf easily available items.
-How knows, by the next time a new respiratory pandemic attacks we will be ready with a simple and reliable low-cost ventilator.
+The COVID-19 pandemic has made these inventions necessary to survive and sustain us.
+The goal of this project is to inspire other makers, DIY enthusiasts and kids alike around the world to come up with ideas using off the shelf items.
+Should there a time where a respiratory pandemic hits, we will be ready with a simple, reliable, low-cost ventilator in abundance.

 1. Open Source Ventilator Project http://simulation.health.ufl.edu